danninemx/project-issue-manager/README.md

 #### 1. Visitor submits an issue submission form

 A new visitor can submit an issue anonymously to a listed organization and leave.
 This will create a tracker on the backend and notify the organization.

-but will be prompted to sign up for progress updates.
+Upon submission, visitor will be prompted to sign up for progress updates.
 If agreed, visitor is taken to signup and subsequently to the issues dashboard.

 Visitors that have already signed up can log in to submit another tracked issue or check progress on one.